FuchuanQu/GiantHunter/README.md

     python run.py --contigs test/test.fasta --midfolder test/temp --out test/prediction.csv

-The prediction will be written in *prediction.csv*.
+The prediction will be written in *prediction.csv*, while the filtered NCLDV contigs will be written in *{midfolder}/output_ncldv_contigs.fa*.
 The CSV file has three columns: contigs names, prediction, and prediction score.
 The test_contig.fasta contains some NCLDV contigs, so the output is almost all NCLDV.

 ### References